When Indiana’s Worker’s Comp Laws Don’t Apply

 1. Independent contractors

 Independent contractors in many cases have to be registered with Indiana’s Worker’s Comp Board, particularly in the construction and building industries.
 Whether or not the law applies to your specific case will depend on a number of factors, and a conversation with a lawyer is important in order to sort those out.
 If it can be established that you were injured solely because of the negligence of the site owner, you should be entitled to personal injury damages.

 If you’re working onsite for someone who isn’t your direct employer, you may be entitled to compensation from both them and your employer, depending on the specific situation.
 Also, if you’re a temp, you may be more of an independent contractor in the eyes of the law, and depending on your particular situation, a tort action may be your best option.

 If you’re a partner in an LLC, self-employed, or a sole proprietor, you’re basically on your own, covered by your insurance and (sometimes) the insurance of the site owner where the injury took place.
 You’ll probably want to seek legal recourse for your injuries.
 The body of laws which cover worker’s compensation are somewhat complex, and while they are designed to be the “exclusive remedy” for on-the-job injuries (in an effort to keep cases out of court), there are a number of situations where the compensation which the system can give you is insufficient.

-A licensed and experienced South Bend personal injury attorney can be your best ally in this situation, not only because of the depth of his knowledge about similar cases and the best way to approach the legal system, but also because he is capable of approaching your case with a clear head and objectivity.
+A licensed South Bend personal injury attorney can be your best ally in this situation, not only because of the depth of his knowledge about similar cases and the best way to approach the legal system, but also because he is capable of approaching your case with a clear head and objectivity.
 You need someone like that in your corner.